MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 > [!NOTE]
 > The article doesn't include a complete list of known issues.
 Instead, it addresses some common issues that you might experience or might consider when upgrading to a version.
 If you're aware of issues that aren't in this article, or you'd like more help, see [Resources for Help and Support](../help-and-support.md).

-## Different installation path in 25.2 and later
+## Different installation path in 25.2

 > Applies to: 25.2